Ocean cruising in Greece

-Why cruise Greece
+Why choose Greece cruises

-Best places to visit in Greece
+Greece cruises: Best places to visit in Greece

 Rhodes is the largest of the Dodecanese islands, just off the coast of Turkey and a popular stop on Greek islands cruises.
 The island is renowned for its fantastic weather (300 days of sunshine a year), white sandy beaches and ancient ruins that make it akin to an open-air museum – having been occupied by the Knights of St John, the Ottomans and Italians, before returning to the Greeks.
-Start your journey in Rhodes walled old town, a Unesco World Heritage Site and a maze of Gothic arches, museums and the Street of Knights and Palace of the Grand Masters.
+On your Greece cruise, start your journey in Rhodes walled old town, a Unesco World Heritage Site and a maze of Gothic arches, museums and the Street of Knights and Palace of the Grand Masters.
 An hour’s drive from the port you’ll find white-washed village Lindos with its own majestic Acropolis.

 Blue-domed hilltop churches, white windmills and sugar-cube houses tumbling down into the brilliant blue Aegean, Greek islands don’t get more cinematic than Santorini.
-This volcanic island in the Cyclades has long captured the imagination of travellers, who flock to its black sand shores for the iconic cliffside villages of Fira and Oia, breathtaking sunsets and taverna-lined promenades.
-Extreme beauty has resulted in Santorini packing out with ritzy restaurants, world-class wineries and five-star resorts, but you’ll find peace in its ancient ruins (like Akrotir and Therai) and volcanic hikes.
+This volcanic island in the Cyclades has long captured the imagination of cruises travellers, who flock to its black sand shores for the iconic cliffside villages of Fira and Oia, breathtaking sunsets and taverna-lined promenades.
+Extreme beauty has resulted in Santorini packing out with ritzy restaurants, world-class wineries and five-star resorts, but you’ll find peace in its ancient ruins (such as Akrotir and Therai) and volcanic hikes.
 Make sure to visit an Assyrtiko winery – where winemakers combat the strong Cycladic winds by binding vines to the floor.
 Touristy, but for a reason.

 If someone were to describe the perfect Greek island, it would look a lot like Paros, with its dusty white villages, blue-topped buildings and shimming azure waters.
 Similar to Mykonos (but without the crowds and exorbitant prices), Paros is one of the lesser-known Cyclades islands, boasting 120km of largely untouched coastline and a mountainous interior scattered with tiny churches and abandoned monasteries.
 Parikia is the capital, a lively port with a handful of museums and a Cycladic windmill, but in the trendy fishing village Naoussa you’ll find blindingly white alleys lined with bougainvillea, boutiques, waterfront tavernas and trendy cocktail bars.
-Head to the hinterlands for the traditional Greek mountain village Lefkes and Greece’s oldest remaining Byzantine Church of Panagia Ekatontapyliani.
+Head to the hinterlands on your cruise shore excursion for the traditional Greek mountain village Lefkes and Greece’s oldest remaining Byzantine Church of Panagia Ekatontapyliani.

 Corfu is the most famous of the Ionian Islands, served by its modern and bustling cruise port of Kerkira.
 Unlike the rest of Greece, Corfu was never under Ottoman oppression, left with a rich heritage of Renaissance, classical and baroque architecture.
 Visitors can admire the Spianada – the celebrated town square adorned with 19th-century French architecture – as well as the incongruous Regency-style palace of Saint Michael and George.
 Corfu is also home to the sprawling Unesco-listed old town, Museum of Asian Art and the Archaeological Museum, housing finds from the Temple of Artemis.
-When you’ve had your fill of history, wander the island’s hidden sandy coves, seek shade under orange trees and indulge in local treats such as mantolato – honey-and-almond nougat – and tsitsibira (ginger beer).
+When you’ve had your fill of history, wander the island’s hidden sandy coves, seek shade under orange trees and indulge in local treats such as mantolato – honey and almond nougat – and tsitsibira (ginger beer).

-History lovers will go mad for Delos, an archaeological isle in the sun-bleached Cyclades archipelago that is entirely protected by Unesco.
+History lovers cruising Greece will go mad for Delos, an archaeological isle in the sun-bleached Cyclades archipelago that is entirely protected by Unesco.
 Delos is the mythological birthplace of Zeus’ twins Artemis (goddess of hunting) and Apollo (sun god) and was therefore deluged with temples and statues dedicated to the great pair.
 The island is a sprawling open-air museum with relics dating back to the 1st millennium BC, the most famous antiquities being the Avenue of the Lions, Temple of Dionysus, a sprawling amphitheatre and the Archaeological Museum displaying treasures excavated from the site.
-Smaller ships can dock in Delos while large-ship passengers can ferry from Mykonos.
+Smaller cruise ships can dock in Delos while large-ship passengers can ferry from Mykonos.

-Best things to do
+Greece cruises: Best things to do in Greece

 Explore ancient ruins